 Trends and Caregiver Stress Statistics on Family Caregivers

-A report called “Caregiving in the U.S.” by AARP’s Public Policy Institute, in 2015, makes it clear that our society is trending towards aging in place with family members becoming primary caregivers. [iii] The report showed caregiver stress statistics of about 43.5 million adults in the United States cared for an adult or other family member in the preceding year.
-Caregiver stress statistics show that about half of them are caring for a parent.
+A report called “Caregiving in the U.S.” by AARP’s Public Policy Institute, in 2015, makes it clear that our society is trending towards aging in place with family members becoming primary caregivers. [iii] The report showed very interesting caregiver stress statistic.

-Spouses are increasingly stepping up to care for their spouse or partner.
-About 1 for every 10 spouse caregivers provides care at the age of 75 or older.
+Per the statistics, spouses are increasingly stepping up to care for their spouse or partner.
 Older spouse caregivers not only manage finances for the household, but also for the spouse, while living on a fixed income.
-The caregiver stress statistics in the AARP report state that spousal caregivers provide about 44.6 hours of care per week—more than what most people work at a full-time job.
+Some spouses are working more than what most people work at a full-time job.
 The stress of managing a household, caring for an ill spouse, and stretching the budget create stressful demands on older caregivers.

 Caregivers reported that long-term caregiving of more than four years affected their health and jobs.
 Long-term caregiving affected the caregiver’s emotional health much more with 40% of caregivers stating that they found caregiving to be highly stressful.

 Other studies have shown that depression is common among family caregivers, especially women caregivers who work.